PSLmodels/ParamTools/README.md

 }
 ```

-The "dims" component of the Parameter Schema Definition specifies type and range information for each dimension in the parameter space. `pararmtools` uses this information to check whether the value is the correct type and meets validation requirements, such as a number falling in the correct range.
+The "dims" component of the Parameter Schema specifies type and range information for each dimension in the parameter space. `pararmtools` uses this information to check whether the value is the correct type and meets validation requirements, such as a number falling in the correct range.
 The "dims" component is used to validate the baseline parameter specification and user revisions to it.

 It is likely that the project needs extra information in addition to that required by the minimum parameter definition required by `pararmtools`.
 This information could add extra documentation or specify parameters for filling out the remaining parts of the baseline parameter space.
-It is stored in the "optional_parameters" component of the Parameter Schema Definition.
+It is stored in the "optional_parameters" component of the Parameter Schema.

-Step 2: Define the project's parameter space
+Step 2: Baseline Parameters
 ---------------------------------------------

+Define the baseline values of the project's parameter space

 ```json
 {
     "average_high_temperature": {